junhe1979/DalitzPlot.jl/README.md

 Since arrays in Julia are 1-indexed, a covariant 4-vector is represented as an `SVector{5, Type}(v1, v2, v3, v0, v5)`.
 The first three elements correspond to a 3-vector, the fourth element represents the time component (or the 0th component), and the fifth element represents mass in the case of momentum, but it is typically meaningless in most other contexts.
 The addition of the fifth element serves to distinguish it from the four-dimensional Dirac gamma matrices.

 For example, a momentum is `SVector{5, Type}(kx,ky,kz,k0,m)`.

+Note that the fifth element represents the mass of the particle.
+After performing a `+/-` operation on two momentum vectors, the fifth element of the resulting vector no longer has physical meaning.
+If the summed momentum `p` is intended to represent a physical particle, its mass should be explicitly set using `setindex(p, m, 5)`, where `m` is the correct mass value.

 Minkowski metric is chosen as $g^{\mu\nu}=diag(1,-1,-1,-1)$.
 In the code, we still adopt above convention as